Meet the Curriculum Leads

 Ko Bee Williamson tōku ingoā.

-Kia ora, my spiritual home is Rēkohu/Wharekauri/Chatham Islands, although I have always lived in Ōtautahi under the korowai of Kai Tahu.
-I have spent most of my professional journey teaching and leading curriculum in community based Early Learning services.
-It is through the cumulative of diverse teaching experiences that has built my knowledge and capabilities that I bring with me the Ministry of Education as Kaihautū Marautanga/Curriculum Lead.
+I have spent most of my professional journey teaching and leading curriculum in community based early learning services.
+It is through the cumulative of diverse teaching experiences that has built my knowledge and capabilities that I bring with me the Ministry of Education as Kaihautū Marautanga | Curriculum Lead.

-During my time teaching I have engaged in two research papers in Early Learning as a deputy lead (TLIF) and a teacher researcher (TLRI).
-Both with an emphasis on wellbeing, cultural intentional practice & working theories through a localised curriculum.
-I am very privileged to having worked with ākonga from refugee & migrant background which in adds richness to my pedagogy.
-I am passionate about future focused education where all ākonga experience inclusive & equitable learning opportunities through a full rich curriculum.
-Me Rongo.
+During my time teaching I have engaged in 2 research papers in early learning as a deputy lead and a teacher researcher.
+Both had an emphasis on wellbeing, cultural intentional practice and working theories through a localised curriculum.
+I am very privileged to having worked with ākonga from refugee and migrant background.
+This has added richness to my pedagogy.

 Waiho i te toipoto, kaua i te toiroa.

-Let us keep close together, not far apart.
+(Let us keep close together, not far apart.)

 Loretta Schmidt